sacredheartsc/www/src/blog/reevaluating-rhel/index.md

 has written a detailed analysis of the situation [here](https://sfconservancy.org/blog/2023/jun/23/rhel-gpl-analysis/).

-To summarize: RedHat almost certainly has the right to do this, even if it is against the spirit of most free software licenses and unprecedented in the FOSS community until now.
+To summarize: RedHat almost certainly has the right to do this, even if it is against the spirit of most free software licenses.
 At the moment, I'm more concerned about how this will affect my own projects.

 ## I'm heavily invested in Rocky Linux.